rheide/vandorlabs/docs/gallery/CONTRIBUTING.md

 3. Reference that stable path from the appropriate page in `docs/gallery`.
 4. Run `testclient/generate_gallery.sh` and visually inspect every changed PNG.

+Frame individual blocks tightly enough to show their geometry and texture.
+Show both states when appearance changes with activation.
+Use matching camera angles for before/after comparisons and include the relevant GUI when its controls are described.
+The full gallery takes several minutes because each image is a separate live-client scene.

 Keep documentation scenes in the isolated gallery area, use a non-ship screen such as `engineering_screen` for programmable blocks, and allow enough settle ticks for chunks, animated models, and block-change particles to stabilize.